LwandoMadebe/LwandoMadebe/README.md

 # Cyber Security and Software Development
-I am currently pursuing my Informatics (Information Systems) Honours at Stellenbosch University.
+I recently completed bachelor of Informatics (Information Systems) Honours at Stellenbosch University.
 I am a reliable individual with a strong interest in Cyber Security and Software Development.
 I have built several projects to enhance my skills, as listed below.
 I excel in programming, design, analysis, and problem-solving.
 I am also comfortable using various tools and languages to develop more projects.
 Additionally, I work well with others to achieve common goals that benefit the company.

 # languages and tools
 Here are some languages and tools that I have experience with.